a sculpture on reversed engineering

 Control over raw materials is still at the heart of numerous geopolitical tensions and, while we might like to think of these as a matter for politicians, we are all implicated.
 Everything we buy and consume has an impact, reinforcing complex systems of resource extraction, labor, manufacturing, and distribution.
 Materialism works to reveal the dimensions of our materialism these systems feed, illuminating our excessive use of the earth’s gifts, irreplaceable matter that we incessantly rip away from it, squander, and then dispose of with little thought.
 Understood this way, in pursuit of the most basic things, like a pencil or a plastic water bottle, we are collectively acting as a deviant child stealing from his mother.

 For Materialism, we also took apart and created volume sculptures of other objects, such as a light bulb, bicycle, vacuum cleaner, and a plastic bag from a local supermarket.
 One of the most startling discoveries in the course of our hands-on research was the significant amount of plastic and copper that is used for a single meter of electrical cable, an utterly ubiquitous product.
-This leads us to imagine vividly how many hundreds of meters of cable can be found in our very studio, in our home city of Amsterdam, in the world.
+This leads us to imagine vividly how many hundreds of meters of cable can be found in our very studio, in our home city of Amsterdam, and in the world.
 The billions of kilos of copper and plastic, if represented by Materialism, would make blocks that would soar upwards past the clouds.
 If humankind could somehow perceive this connection to materials, to our collective consumption and the earth it impoverishes, it would be a leap in our social evolution, in building an awareness that we must somehow become better stewards of our future.